Pravv/typestack-openapi/README.md

 ## About
 Leverages Typescript compiler to gather information about types of request and response payloads.
-It's a pro not suited to be used in production.
+It's a PoC not suited for production usage.
 based on https://github.com/epiphone/routing-controllers-openapi

 ## Current Limitations